Maadajibao/Project-1-The-Price/README.md

 * The code to make the social media links was taken from the CI Love Running Project.
 * The code to make the navigation section was taken from the CI Love Running Project.
+* The code to make the map frame is taken from google.

 ### Media